jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_11_stream_with_azure_databricks.md

 ## Lab setup and pre-requisites

-- You have successfully completed the setup steps to create your lab environment.
+Before starting this lab, ensure you have successfully completed the setup steps to create your lab environment.

 ### Exercise 0: Provision lab resources